linzhangUCA/3321tpl-deep_learning_autopilot/README.md

-# Final Project - Deep Learning Self-Driving
+# Final Project - Deep Learning Autopilot
 ## Objectives
 - Develop a deep learning autopilot model based on convolutional neural networks.
+- Use behaviroal cloning approach to train this autopilot.

 ## Usage
 1. Clone this repository to Raspberry Pi (and rename it to dlr).